ModeEffect/conditional-woo-checkout-field/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.1.0 =
+= 1.2.0 =
-* Update: New functions for retrieving conditional field data.
+* Update: Enabled the use of the placeholder setting to be used as the placeholder on select menu fields.
+This enables the possibility of a "select an option" label shown on the select menu.